How do I send in a Donation Request?

 Do you allow picnics?

 We do have outside seating and you are welcome to bring your picnic lunch with you.
 We do not allow grills or catered food.

 Do you have a restaurant?

-No we don't have a restaurant at the vineyard.
+We offer fruit and cheese and meat and cheese platters, but, no we do not have a restaurant at the vineyard.
 You can bring your own food but we do encourage you to try our beautifully restored historic downtown Wallingford restaurant, The Library Wine Bar & Bistro.

 Why do you not allow outside beverages?

 As you will see from our many signs, we ask that you do not bring in any outside beverages (including water) - This is a restriction of our FARM WINERY PERMIT.
 Any violation of this restriction puts our permit in jeopardy.
 Our license depends upon cooperation from our guests.
 We have soda, coffee, tea & water for sale.